telerik/blazor-docs/getting-started/vs-code-integration/new-project-wizard.md

 ### Section 2: Select Project Name and Path

-This section allows you to type your project name and select the output folder for it.
+Type your project name and select the output folder for it.

 ### Section 3: Select UI for Blazor Version